syncfusion/ej2-angular-docs/src/maps/maps/layers.md

 export class AppModule { }
 ```

-Refer the [`API`](../api/maps/layerSettingsModel) for Layers feature.

-## Displaying layer in the view
+## Displaying different layer in the view

-In Maps, you can load multiple shape files.
-Using the `baseLayerIndex` property, you can select a layer to display on user interface.

-In this example, we have two layers with the World map and the United States map share data and selected a layer using the `baseLayerIndex` property to show that layer on the web page.
+Multiple shape files and map providers can be loaded simultaneously in Maps.
+The [`baseLayerIndex`](../api/maps/mapsModel/#baselayerindex) property is used to determine which layer on the user interface should be displayed.
+This property is used for the Maps drill-down feature, so when the [`baseLayerIndex`](../api/maps/mapsModel/#baselayerindex) value is changed, the corresponding shape is loaded.
+In this example, two layers can be loaded with the World map and the United States map.
+Based on the given [`baseLayerIndex`](../api/maps/mapsModel/#baselayerindex) value the corresponding shape will be loaded in the user interface.
+If the [`baseLayerIndex`](../api/maps/mapsModel/#baselayerindex) value is set to 0, then the world map will be loaded.

 {% tab template="maps/default-map/datetime", sourceFiles="app/**/*.ts" %}